Krakow guide The ultimate Krakow guidebook: attractions, landmarks, curios, restaurants, hotels, museums, entertainment, maps

 The Wawel Hill is accessible to visitors daily from April through September between 6 a.m. and 8 p.m. and from October through March between 6 a.m. and 6 p.m.
 The Royal Castle's famous inner courtyard is off limits half an hour before the closing time.

-Exhibitions in the Royal Castle are closed on Christmas, New Year's Day, Easter Sunday, November 1 and November 11.
+Exhibitions in the Royal Castle are closed on Christmastide (December 24th and 25th), New Year's Day, Easter Sunday and Monday, November 1, and November 11.
 Ditto the

 Wawel Cathedral for tourists and the Cathedral Museum